 With things like toothache or canker sores please do not call the office.
 There are many OTC (over-the-counter) drugs to take to stop the issue.
 Only call if these problems persist and become dangerous.

 Only call if these problems persist and become dangerous.

 Your teeth will still have the troubles of modern living to deal with.
 Gum disease, plaque, root canals, and the rest.
 If you don’t have good oral health going into a pandemic, you’ll likely have it worse when things return to normal.

 Good Diet and Healthy Teeth

-The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
-A variety of foods from the five food groups helps minimize (and avoid) cavities and other dental problems.
-Most snacks that children eat cause cavities, so children should only receive mostly healthy foods like vegetables, low-fat yogurt, and cheeses, which promote strong teeth.
+The teeth, bones and soft tissue of the mouth need a healthy, well-balanced diet.
+A variety of foods from the five food groups helps cut cavities and other dental problems.
+Most snacks that children eat cause cavities.
+So children should only receive healthy foods like vegetables, low-fat yogurt, and cheeses.
+These foods are known to promote strong teeth.